 This is especially true when crusted icing gets mixed into soft icing and then all the little hardened particles get spooned into a piping bag.
 Later they clog up your piping tip while you try to decorate and have fun.

-Fora long term storage(up to 4 weeks in the fridge or on the counter) I store royal icing in a food safe plastic containers or glass containers work, too.
+I store royal icing in a food safe plastic containers or glass containers work, too.
 I cover icing tightly with a plastic wrap and then I secure a lid on.
+Icing is good for up to 4 weeks, either stored in the fridge or on the counter.

 - 1 tbsp meringue powder